Cet article est seulement disponible en anglais ou en allemand

 The 3-Heights™ PDF to PDF/A Converter is ideal for converting PDF to PDF/A.

 Adding a digital signature to a PDF/A document equates to incrementally changing the document.
-However, the document must be PDF/A-compliant before it can be signed.
+However, the document must be PDF/A-conform before it can be signed.
 The original content of the document remains unchanged and the data structure of the digital signature is added at the end of the file.

 Modifying the document after addition of the digital signature